kyhang13/MyFirstLaravel/README.md

-LABact – Laravel Auth Dashboard Laboratory Assignment
+LABact - Laravel Auth Dashboard

-Description:
-Implementation of a Laravel-based authentication dashboard using:

-Laravel migrations, factories, and seeders
+This laboratory assignment involves creating a Laravel-based authentication dashboard using Laravel migrations, factories, seeders, Breeze authentication, routing, and a Bootstrap-based dashboard.

-Breeze authentication

-Routing

-Bootstrap-based dashboard with Vite

 Requirements

-PHP: 8.2 or higher
+PHP 8.2 or higher

 Composer

-Node.js + npm
+Node.js with npm

-XAMPP (for MySQL)
+XAMPP (MySQL)

 Setup Instructions

-Start XAMPP:

-Launch Apache and MySQL services.
+Start Apache and MySQL in XAMPP.

-Create Database:

-Open phpMyAdmin

-Create a database named: labact
+Create a MySQL database named labact using phpMyAdmin.

-Configure Environment:

-Copy .env.example to .env

-Update DB settings in .env to match your XAMPP MySQL configuration
+Copy .env.example to .env and make sure the database settings match your XAMPP MySQL configuration.

-Install PHP dependencies:
+Install PHP dependencies by running composer install.

-composer install

-Install frontend dependencies and build assets:
+Install frontend dependencies and build assets by running npm install followed by npm run build.

-npm install
-npm run build

-Run migrations and seeders:

-php artisan migrate --seed
+Run migrations and seeders by executing php artisan migrate --seed.

-Serve the application:

-php artisan serve
+Serve the application using php artisan serve.

 Functional Requirements

-Users can log in using seeded user data
+Users can log in using seeded user data.

-Users can register a new account
+Users can register a new account.

-Users can log out successfully
+Users can log out successfully.

-Users are redirected to /dashboard after login
+Users are redirected to /dashboard after login.

-Dashboard uses a Bootstrap frontend template via Vite
+Dashboard uses a frontend template via Vite with Bootstrap.

 Sample Login Credentials (Seeded)
-Field	Value
-Email	admin@example.com

-Username	admin
-Password	admin123
+Email: student1@example.com

+Username: student1

+Password: Password123!

+The seeder creates a total of 100 users.
+All factory-generated users share the same password above.